tomwassenberg/certbot-ocsp-fetcher/README.md

   all certificate lineages in Certbot's configuration directory.\
   This flag cannot be used when the tool is invoked as a deploy hook by Certbot.

+- `-u/--ocsp-responder` \
+  Specify the URL of the OCSP responder to query for the certificate lineage(s) that were specified *directly* before this flag on the command line.
+This is required when the certificate in question does not use the AIA extension to include the OCSP responder of its issuer.
+For instance, you could invoke the command as follows: `./certbot-ocsp-fetcher.sh --cert-name 1.example.com,2.example.com --ocsp-responder ocsp.ca.example.com`

 - `-o, --output-dir`\
   Specify the directory where OCSP staple files are saved.
 When not specified,